top of page

 CoverFinalLG-TheTwoSidedSetup.jpg

 I love reading and writing mysteries.
-Here are two of my latest.
+Here are two of my favorites.

 The Two-Sided Set-up